 The beaches of Boipeba

-What do you expect on an island in Brazil?
+What do you expect to find on an island in this paradise?
 Beautiful beaches, of course.
-Well, there is no disappointment here, as there are many stunning ones.
+Well, there is no disappointment here, as some are among the prettiest beaches in Brazil.

 The most popular is the beach of the village of Boipeba, on the northeastern end of the island that has the same name.

 From here, Tinharé Island (Ilha de Tinharé) is only a few dozen meters away.
 You can reach the more famous sister island with a swim, or a kayak.

 The village has narrow and sandy streets and one lovely feature: there are no cars.
 The only mean of transportation is our legs or carts pulled by stubborn and peaceful donkeys.

 Boipeba is Bahia’s best beach destination if you want to be off the beaten path as it has so much to offer.

 The most beautiful beaches are those facing the open ocean.
 Praia da Cueira, one kilometer and a half from the village, is mesmerizing!
 Oh, and it’s always half empty.
 Such a great combination!